mnot/I-D/draft-nottnick-ietf-decisions.md

 Often, the group will have two (or more) competing proposals under consideration.
 When this happens, relative support can be determined through mechanisms like polls.

-There is no exact proportion of the group that is required to demonstrate support in order for a proposal to be successful, because determining support is not a voting process.

 If a significant number of participants indicate support for a proposal and there are no objections, there is clearly support for that proposal.
 Here "significant" is contextual -- the consensus caller needs to consider how many participants have been active in the discussion, how long they have had to consider the proposal, and how likely objections are.

 If a small number of participants indicate support for a proposal and there are no objections, support may be present, but the consensus caller should consider its strength.
 Depending on the nature of the decision, more time or another call for consensus may be necessary.
 Again, "small" is contextual and requires interpretation by the consensus caller.

 If a proposal is determined to have support but there are objections, those objections need to be addressed according to {{handling}}.
 These two evaluations are iterative, not sequential.
 Addressing an objection often alters the proposal, which then needs to be re-checked for support; a revised proposal may attract fresh objections.
 The consensus caller repeats both assessments until the proposal has substantial support with all objections addressed.